Graduate Curriculum CommitteePurpose & Function:

-One representative from the PhD in Human Development Program
+One representative from PhD in Human Development Program

 One representative from PsyD Program

 Faculty representatives from each academic department with a graduate program are appointed by their respective chairs.

-The Library representative is appointed by the Director of Library Services.
+The Library representative is appointed by the Director of the Library.